Petitions and ALL supporting documentation must be received by the EWU Reinstatement committee by 5 PM on the posted deadline:

 Please be aware, academic reinstatement is different from financial aid reinstatement.
 Furthermore, the approval of a Petition for Academic Reinstatement does not imply that financial aid will be reinstated.
 For clarification about this please contact the Office of Financial Aid and Scholarships directly for information about financial aid eligibility requirements.

-To petition for reinstatement
+To petition for academic reinstatement

 - Complete Undergraduate Petition for Academic Reinstatement online form.
 Please answer the questions on the Petition (as a formal letter), if you need additional space you may upload a PDF document.
 No more than two (2) pages in length, single-spaced.
 A handwritten response will NOT be accepted.
-Please see the Guidelines to Petition for Academic Reinstatement for tips and suggestions for completing your petition.
+Please see the Guidelines to Petition for Academic Reinstatement below for tips and suggestions for completing your petition.

 - Attach official transcripts for any college or university coursework since your last attendance at EWU (or in progress transcripts, if grades are not yet available).